 A child with ODD shows the symptoms very often, in a way that interferes with usual daily activities, and for at least six months.

 If you think your child might have ODD, it’s best to speak with your GP or school counsellor for a referral to the right health professional.

-Managing ODD in children is about first accepting that your child will behave in challenging ways.
+Managing oppositional defiant disorder (ODD) in children is about first accepting that your child will behave in challenging ways.